-As described by Clark (2018), late summer monitoring of dissolved oxygen in the deepest location and in isolated bays where the depths are greater than 7-8m (see map on page 11 of Clark (2018) report) may provide additional information to address the potential for algal blooms.
-After areas are identified as having the oxygen depleted at the bottom (with measured oxygen profiles) in year one, samples can be taken 1m from the bottom in subsequent years to assess whether or not there are elevated phosphorus concentrations in the bottom water.
+As described by Clark (2018), late summer monitoring of dissolved oxygen in the deepest location and in isolated bays where the depths are greater than 7-8 m (see map on page 11 of Clark (2018) report) may provide additional information to address the potential for algal blooms.
+After areas are identified as having the oxygen depleted at the bottom (with measured oxygen profiles) in year one, TP samples can be taken 1 m from the bottom in subsequent years to assess whether or not there are elevated TP concentrations in the bottom water.